 Serving Up a Reminder for Christmas

 I would have to say that most Hallmark Christmas movies are all about romantically finding someone unexpected at Christmas and these movies tend to be draped in that commercial look of perfectly decorated homes, roaring log fires and snow covered streets.
-But every now and then you come across one which behind many of those usual dressings has a different motive and "Operation Christmas" is one such movie as it has a large charitable heart.
+But every now and then you come across one which behind many of those usual seasonal dressings has a different motive and "Operation Christmas" is one such movie as it has a large charitable heart.

-What that means is that whilst we have some beautifully decorated homes, snow covered gardens, beautifully cooked food on equally beautifully dressed tables and of course the growing relationship between Olivia and Scott what this movie is about is to highlight the work of the soldiers and what their families go through.
-As such we see how there are financial troubles for some but also emotional difficulties when you don't know whether your loved one will return when they get the call to duty.
+What that means is that whilst we have some beautifully decorated homes, snow covered gardens, beautifully cooked food on equally beautifully dressed tables and of course the growing relationship between Olivia and Scott what "Operation Christmas" is about is highlighting the work of the soldiers and what their families go through.
+As such we see how there are financial troubles for some but also emotional difficulties when you don't know whether your loved one will return when they suddenly get the call to duty.
 And whilst "Operation Christmas" is not the first Christmas movie I have seen which highlights the work of those in the forces it does a good job of making you think about those who might not be together at Christmas and live never knowing whether they will see their loved one again.

 What this all boils down to is that "Operation Christmas" is a Hallmark Christmas movie with a big heart and is much more than just another romantic Christmas movie.
 Yes at times it isn't overly subtle but at the same time it makes you think about what others are going through especially those who sacrifice so much to protect others.